Steve Gutow: Faith-Based and Neighborhood Partnerships

 In 2015, Rabbi Gutow was appointed to the President’s Council on Faith-Based and Neighborhood Partnerships, and was accepted as a New York member of the Council on Foreign Relations.

-In appointing Rabbi Gutow to the President's Advisory Council on Faith-Based and Neighborhood Partnerships, President Obama brought together leaders and experts in fields related to the work of faith-based and neighborhood organizations in order to make recommendations to his Administration on how to improve the partnerships it formed to serve people in need.
-The Council was charged with identifying best practices and successful modes of delivering social services, evaluating the need for improvements in the implementation and coordination of public policies relating to faith-based and neighborhood organizations, and making recommendations to the President and the Administration on changes in policies, programs, and practices.
+In appointing Rabbi Gutow to the President's Advisory Council on Faith-Based and Neighborhood Partnerships, President Obama brought together leaders and experts in fields related to the work of faith-based and neighborhood organizations in order to make recommendations to his administration on how to improve the partnerships it formed to serve people in need.
+The council was charged with identifying best practices and successful modes of delivering social services, evaluating the need for improvements in the implementation and coordination of public policies relating to faith-based and neighborhood organizations, and making recommendations to the president and the administration on changes in policies, programs, and practices.

-After conducting its research, reviews, and deliberation, the Council submitted written reports of its recommendations.
-The charge for the Council focused on steps the government should take to reduce poverty and inequality and create opportunity for all, including changes in policies, programs, and practices that affected the delivery of services by faith-based and community organizations and the needs of low-income and other underserved persons.
+After conducting its research, reviews, and deliberation, the council submitted written reports of its recommendations.
+The charge for the council focused on steps the government should take to reduce poverty and inequality and create opportunity for all, including changes in policies, programs, and practices that affected the delivery of services by faith-based and community organizations and the needs of low-income and other underserved persons.

-And recently, Rabbi Gutow appeared in conversation with Rabbi Dr. Rachel Sabath Beit-Halachmi and the late Dan Cedarbaum on whether “Jewish Life [Is] Meaningless Without Jewish Law.”
+In 2020, Rabbi Gutow appeared in conversation with Rabbi Dr. Rachel Sabath Beit-Halachmi and the late Dan Cedarbaum on whether “Jewish Life [Is] Meaningless Without Jewish Law.”